 - Read my visit to Visvesvaraya Museum here.

-Some more places to visit near Cubbon park are:
+Things to know about Bangalore: Some more places to visit near Cubbon park are:

 - UB City Mall (250 meters)